mtamme/NProxy/README.md

 * Treat open generic methods not as aliens and massively improve their invocation performance.
 * Support the invocation of intercepted base methods.
 * Make a library available which can be used as a base for AOP frameworks, mocking libraries, ...
+* The library should run under the Microsoft .NET Framework as well as Mono.
+* Dynamic proxy creation must be thread-safe.

 ## Dynamic proxies